Upgrade from 2.0.0

 import { AdbServerNodeTcpConnector } from "@yume-chan/adb-server-node-tcp";

-const connector = new AdbServerNodeTcpConnector({
+const connector: AdbServerNodeTcpConnector = new AdbServerNodeTcpConnector({

 host: "localhost",